thirumurthis/Learnings/java/Java_concurrency_threads.md

      - In this case, we can provide more number of threads, like 20 or 30, even 100.

 #### Callable - used when the thread has to return any data.
-   - Java provides a Future<> object as a place holder. using Future obeject `get()` is a blocking operation.
+   - Java provides a Future<> object as a place holder. using Future object `get()` is a blocking operation.

 ```java
 // Simple implemention